l0renz02017/OWASP-Machine-Learning-Security-ml02-Data-Poisoning-Attack/README.md

 ## 🔍 What You Will See

 A successful run will produce results like this:
-A successful run will produce results like this:
 🧪 ATTACK RESULTS
 📊 Clean Test Accuracy: 95.42%
 💣 Trigger Success Rate: 99.12%

 **Interpretation:**